 Quietways will link key destinations by following backstreet routes, parks, tree-lined streets and also our waterway towpaths.
 The routes will be quieter, low-traffic routes, creating a much improved environment for cyclists who want to travel at a more gentle pace.

-A Quietway route is proposed along the Grand Union Canal between Paddington and West Drayton, bringing significant towpath improvements including better surfaces, wider paths, improved access points and more helpful signage, benefitting not only cyclists but the wide variety of visitors to our waterway.
+A Quietway route is proposed along the Grand Union Canal between Paddington and West Drayton, bringing significant towpath improvements including better surfaces, wider paths, improved access points and more helpful signage.
+This will not only benefit cyclists, but make sure that the wide variety of visitors to our waterway can enjoy a life that's better by water.

 To learn more about Transport for London’s Quietways programme across the Capital, visit: TFL Quietways